 Where do the people of the region go to relax, enjoy a good moment and make the most of their free time?
 Which places can only a true lover of the region reveal?

-Following in the footsteps of the locals and discovering an authentic, vibrant version of Morges and its surroundings — that’s exactly what these 5 profiles invite you to explore.
+Following in the footsteps of the locals and discovering an authentic, vibrant version of Morges and its surroundings — that’s exactly what these five profiles invite you to explore.

 From favourite spots to shared moments and local tips, dive into their must-see recommendations.